creasty/jsonity/README.md

 =end
 ```

-In case you might explicitly **specify an object to use** in mixin, you can do by passing it in the first argument:
+To explicitly **specify the data object to use** in mixin, you can do by passing it in the first argument:

 ```ruby
 Jsonity.build { |t|